Code of Safe Practice

 You must take a thorough medical history of each new patient and ensure that acupuncture is an appropriate treatment for them.

-If a patient has, or is suspected of having, a notifiable infectious disease or has a serious pre-existing medical condition, you should ensure that it is safe to treat them, if necessary by contacting their GP with the clients written consent.
+If a patient has, or is suspected of having, a notifiable infectious disease or has a serious pre-existing medical condition, you should ensure that it is safe to treat them, if necessary by contacting their GP with the clients written consent, and to refer them to thier GP if in any doubt

 You must not leave a patient unattended when using moxa, cupping or any other form of treatment where a patient may suffer from physical injury.

-You should be recognise adverse reactions to acupuncture treatment and know what action to take, including referral to another acupuncturist or other health professional if appropriate.
+You should recognise adverse reactions to acupuncture treatment and know what action to take, including referral to another acupuncturist, GP or other health professional if appropriate.

-You must ensure that your own health and personal hygiene do not put the patient at risk
+You must ensure that your own health and personal hygiene do not put the patient or other users of your clinic at risk

-You must cover any cuts and wounds with a waterproof dressing.
+You must cover any cuts and wounds with a waterproof dressing, or wear vynl or examination gloves if the wound is on your fingers.

 You must keep your nails short and clean.
 You must not wear artificial nails or use nail polish that could compromise hand hygiene.